HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### Recommendations

-- For a large-sized workload in AWS, start the Kubernetes cluster with 1 master and 14 worker nodes.
+- For large-scale DX Compose deployments targeting 30,000 concurrent users in AWS, it is recommended to initialize the Kubernetes cluster with 1 master node and 14 worker nodes.

-- To increase the throughput for the HAProxy and RingAPI containers, increase their CPU allocations.
-Note that increasing the number of pods does not increase throughput.

-- To boost performance for the DAM and persistence-node pods, increase the CPU limits first, then increase the number of pod replicas.
-Increasing the number of pods also increases throughput for DAM.

-- We have 25 pods for webengine,4 pods of DAM, 3 node pods,3 pool pods,3 pods of Haproxy and 2 Ring.We have 1 Master ,14 worker and 1 dedicated NFS node as the set up And Increasing the IOPS provided the necessary "horsepower" for our NFS storage to handle the high I/O demands of the PostgreSQL database.
-This improvement has significantly stabilized the persistence layer

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
 Note that the deployment of the OpenLDAP container in a production environment is not supported.
-For more information, refer to [Configure Applications - OpenLDAP configuration](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_apps.md#openldap-configuration).

 - To optimize the webEngine container, increase the CPU allocation until the container saturates.
 After the optimal CPU level is determined, increase the number of pods to boost performance.

 - To improve response times, increase the number of webEngine pods proportionally to the user load.
 For example, 8 webEngine pods were used for a load of 10,000 concurrent users, and 25 webEngine pods for a load of 30,000 concurrent users.

-- To prevent Out of Memory (OOM) issues, increase the memory allocation for the DAM and HAProxy pods by approximately 1024Mi for every 10,000 concurrent users.
+- To maintain DAM performance, add approximately 1-2 additional pods to the Digital Asset Management (DAM) service for every 10,000 concurrent users.

-- To ensure optimal CPU allocation for the HAProxy pod, allocate 1 additional CPU for every 10,000 concurrent users.
+- To ensure proper load balancing, add 1 additional pod to the HAProxy service for every 10,000 concurrent users.

+- To manage database connections efficiently, add 1 additional pod to the Persistence Connection Pool service for every 10,000 concurrent users.

+- For effective data persistence, add 1 additional pod to the Persistence Node service for every 10,000 concurrent users.

+- To support API requests, add approximately 1 additional pod to the Ring API service for every 10,000 concurrent users.

+- To improve the response times, please perform the Helm upgrade using the `webengine-performance-rendering.yaml` file.
+This file is available in the HCL DX Compose Deployment Helm chart.
+To use this file, complete the following steps:
+       1. Download the hcl-dx-deployment Helm chart from FlexNet or Harbor.
+       2. Extract the hcl-dx-deployment-XXX.tgz file.
+       3. In the extracted folder, navigate to `hcl-dx-deployment/performance/webengine-performance-rendering.yaml` and copy the `webengine-performance-rendering.yaml`.

+       After performing a Helm upgrade using the `webengine-performance-rendering.yaml` file, the tuned cache values for rendering will be updated.

 ### Recommended heap size configuration